Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 The year after we paid off our mortgage, we traveled more than we ever have as a family.

-Some of these vacations were supplemented by travel rewards and airline miles (and in the case of Disney World it was generous grandparents), but they wouldn’t have been possible without our mortgage freedom and the extra cash we had available to us.
+Some of these vacations were supplemented by travel rewards, cashback credit cards, and airline miles (and in the case of Disney World, it was generous grandparents), but they wouldn’t have been possible without our mortgage freedom and the extra cash we had available to us.

-Since we love traveling so much, we now allocate 10% of our annual budget specifically to travel.
-We automatically deposit money directly into our high yield savings account with Ally each month so we ALWAYS have vacation money available when we want it.
+Since we love traveling so much, we now allocate 5% of our annual budget specifically to travel.
+We automatically allocate money in our travel line item through our favorite budget app, Monarch.
+That way, we always have vacation money available when we want it.

 2. Invest More